A penetration test exposes exploitable vulnerabilities and mitigates the risk of individuals or groups gaining unauthorised access to systems.

-This blog post will provide an overview of each type of penetration test, along with the benefits.
+This blog post will provide an overview of each penetration test type and its benefits.

 External Network Penetration Testing

-Internet Vulnerability Scanning: this test performs a scan of the customer’s Internet connection to determine what services and associated vulnerabilities may be exposed to the outside world by cyberattacks providing insight and intelligence around the exposure of the business.
+Internet Vulnerability Scanning: this test scans the customer’s Internet connection to determine what services and associated vulnerabilities may be exposed to the outside world by cyberattacks providing insight and intelligence around the organisation’s exposure.

-Email Testing: there are various email services available, and each one has potential and known security vulnerabilities.
-In Email penetration testing, a pen tester will require an investigation of each of the types of mail services used and which may be externally visible to determine their vulnerability.
+Email Testing: various email services are available, each with potential and known security vulnerabilities.
+In Email penetration testing, a pen tester will require an investigation of each type of mail service used, which may be externally visible to determine their vulnerability.

 Firewall Bypass Testing: during this process, a pen tester will examine the security hardening and configuration of the firewall and other exposed systems to establish how resistant they are to further penetration should unauthorised access be achieved.

-Telephone Scanning: The concern here is that there may be unauthorised or ‘semi-official’ modems connected to organisations phone lines and providing access to their computers.
-The scanning techniques for detecting these and any authorised modem lines are those used by the hacking and phone phreaking community.
+Telephone Scanning: The concern here is that there may be unauthorised or ‘semi-official’ modems connected to organisations’ phone lines and providing access to their computers.
+The hacking and phone phreaking community use scanning techniques for detecting these and any authorised modem lines.

 Internal Network Penetration Testing